Welcome to the British Wheelchair Archery Association website.

 New archers are encouraged to join a local archery club to receive coaching and gain experience.
 Once the archer has their own equipment they are encouraged to attend a archery training weekend at Stoke Mandeville.

-Our Training weekends number approximately 6 between October and April where expert coaching and advice is given by dedicated archery coaches and also provides access to physiotherapists and classifiers to ensure that you can get the best out of your archery.
+Our Training weekends number approximately 6 between October and April where expert coaching and advice is given by dedicated archery coaches.
 All disabled archers are welcome whether a novice or a seasoned pro.

 Training weekends also provide an opportunity to network with other para-archers from around the country, make new friends and also lots of new links into the sport of archery which are invaluable.
 You will often end up rubbing shoulders with members of the Paralympic GB archery squad and their coaches too.